Kia Soul Insurance Rates

 Rates are averaged for all Kia Soul models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- You may be able to save around $150 per year just by quoting online in advance
+- It is possible to save around $150 per year simply by quoting online well ahead of the renewal date

-- Increasing policy deductibles can save approximately $450 each year
+- Increasing comprehensive and collision deductibles could save as much as $450 each year

 As you’ve learned from the information above, many different factors impact your Kia Soul car insurance costs.
 The state you live in, your age, and even the model year of your Kia Soul will change what you pay for insurance.